pchanda/TinkerML/_posts/2019-01-10-Graph-Encoding.md

 categories: ['Pytorch','DeepLearning','Graphs','Message Passing Networks']
 ---

 You will need a gpu and cuda.
-Data[https://github.com/pchanda/pchanda.github.io/tree/master/data/data_graph_encoding]
+[Data used in the code](https://github.com/pchanda/pchanda.github.io/tree/master/data/data_graph_encoding/)

 ## Model parameters and input configurations